jhjulia/cse15l-lab-reports/lab-report-4-week-7.md

 ** Questions **
 > * I would prefer to the second style.
 Since I am running the file remotely, I may not able to access the code file directly.
-If I edit the file in vim, I don't need to directly access the file, I owuld prefer the second style.
+If I edit the file in vim, I don't need to directly access the file, so I would prefer to the second style.
 > * If I have to make a big change in the long file, I would prefer to using the first style.
 In the first one, it is easier to move the cursor than in the second one because I can easily move the cursor in VS code rather than in vim.
 Thus, in the situation that I need to move the cursor frequently to make many edits and write more codes, I would prefer to the fisrt style.